Sable antelope: Behavior

 Sable antelopes live in savanna woodlands and grasslands during the dry season, where they eat mid-length grasses and leaves.
 They visit salt licks and have been known to chew bones to collect minerals.
 They are diurnal, but are less active during the heat of the day.
 They form herds of 10 to 30 females and calves led by a single male, called a bull.
 Males fight among themselves; they drop to their knees and use their horns.

 In each herd, the juvenile males are exiled from the herd around 3 years old.
 All of the female calves remain, however.
 When the herd gets too large, it divides into smaller groups of cows and their young.
 These groups form new herds, once again with only one adult bull.
 The young males, which have been separated from the herd, associate in "bachelor groups" of up to 12 individuals.
 Among the bachelors, the most dominant is the first individual to join a new group of females when the position is open.
 Seldom, during their fights for dominance, they are able to inflict bodily harm to any contenders.

 When sable antelopes are threatened by predators, including lions, they confront their attackers and fight-back aggressively.
 Using their scimitar-shaped horns that can reach to its vulnerable rump area (which is generally preferred by predators), they can impale their enemy.
 There are instances where their predators have died during such fights.
 In the 1950 to 1970's the antelope's numbers were reduced severely by tsetse fly pest outbreaks.

 The grassland habitat of the sable antelope is being reduced by habitat destruction for agricultural development.
 Sable antelope are important to their habitats as grazers and browsers.
-They are also important as prey for carnivores.
+The young are important as prey for carnivores, such as lions, leopards, brown hyenas, African wild dogs, Nile crocodiles, Osborn's dwarf crocodiles, and Central African slender-snouted crocodiles.